xantares/nfc-bindings/README.md

 ------------

 The project goal is to provide scripting language bindings for libnfc (http://www.libnfc.org/) through swig.
-For now only bindings are supported (2.x and 3.x).
+For now only Python bindings are supported (2.x and 3.x), with full docstrings.

 Example
 -------